clintono1/pintos-project/reports/project1.md

 We all got together and brainstormed how to implement the different tasks.
 We also worked together via pair programming to write all the code and implement the tasks.
-Listed below, are the specific actions each member of our group did.
+Listed below are the specific actions of each member:

 #### Aaron Xu
 Documented and Implemented Part 1.
 Pair programmed with Yena to implement Part 2.